lucassxs/100-days-of-code/log.md

 **Today's Progress**:  Adjustment in R function loop script.

 **Thoughts:** I fixed the loop bug in my R function which fetches through an API to generate random posts through the function.

 **Link to work:** Github

+### Day 4: July 14, 2022

+**Today's Progress**:  New analysis TidyTueday Weekly using Tidyverse.

+**Thoughts:** I developed an analysis of the impacts of COVID-19 on flights from Europe in TidyTuesday's weekly review.
+I used some aggregation functions from R. I noticed that I need to improve in aggr.

+**Link to work:** Github